Balsi: Geography

 Balsi is located at 20.2°N 83.23°E. It has an average elevation of 187 m.Another landmark of Balsi is Kandadangar Hill (old mountain) at the Last of the Village.
 This mountain has a profound effect on the climate of Balsi.

 Transport

 Kandel Road Railway Station is the major railhead in Balsi Village.
 It is 12 km nearest considered as the gateway of Kalahandi.

 National Highway 26 passes through the Kesinga.
 Balsi is well connected to major cities and towns in Odisha.
 Balsi to Kesinga is 14 km by the road of PMGSY.

 Economy

-The Balsi Village is Famous for Peda and Khuaa.
+Balsi noted for Peda and Khuaa.

 Apart from being a railhead for the region, Kesinga also serves as the place of enormous business activity.
 It is the economic heart of the surrounding area, where farmers can get a fair price for produce.
 There are scores of rice mills in Kesinga.
 A godown of FCI gives the storage facility for farmers and rice mill owners.